joeyw/octodoctotron/README.md

 through them.
 Does that make me shallow?
 Maybe, octobiteme.
 Octokit's docs already links to the offical API docs so we need to just reverse them.

+## Hacking on fuzzy-octo-happiness

+Clone the project then run:

+	script/bootstrap